Common Strippit

 Then, Do a "Forced-Punch Cycle", Which is a Feature that Strippit Designed-In to

-All Their HECC80 Controls to Force the Ram to Cycle Back Up to the Top.
+All Their HECC80 Controls to Force Ram to Cycle Back Up to Top-Dead-Center.

 To Do "Forced-Punch Cycle" FOR HECC80/1 TYPE CONTROLS;

-Push the "Clear All" Button, and Wait a few Seconds for the Control to Reboot.
+Push "Clear All" Button, and Wait a few Seconds for the Control to Reboot.

 Put Lower Selector Switch in the "Tape" Mode.